Venus de Milo: Reception

 No ancient source can be securely identified as discussing the Venus de Milo, and there are neither enough surviving ancient statues, nor enough evidence about how ancient Greeks judged artistic quality, to judge how the sculpture would have been received in the ancient world.

 But, according to Kenneth Clark (in 1949), "within a few years of her discovery in 1820, the Venus de Milo had taken the central, impregnable position formerly occupied by the Venus de' Medici, and even now that she has lost favour with connoisseurs and archaeologists she has held her place in popular imagery as a symbol, or trade mark, of Beauty".

 Today the Venus de Milo is perhaps the most famous ancient Greek statue in the world, seen by more than seven million visitors every year.
 It established itself as a key part of the Louvre's antiquities collection soon after its discovery.
 At this time, the Louvre had recently lost several major works following the Napoleonic Wars, as objects acquired by Napoleon were returned to their countries of origin.
 The Venus was soon one of the most famous antiquities in Europe; in the 19th century it was distributed in plaster casts, photographs, and bronze copies.
 A plaster cast was sent to the Berlin Academy in 1822, only a year after the Louvre acquired the Venus, and a cast was displayed at The Crystal Palace.

 The Venus de Milo has been the subject of both literature and the visual arts since its discovery.
 More than 70 poems about the Venus have been published.
-In the 19th century paintings of the Venus often depicted statuettes of the figure, for instance in Honoré Daumier's The Connoisseur.
-19th-century artists also used the Venus as a model: Max Klinger based the Minerva in his Judgement of Paris on the Venus de Milo; Eugene Delacroix may have used it for Liberty Leading the People.
+19th-century ekphrastic poetry about the Venus, for example that written by several Parnassian poets, helped establish its place as a significant piece in the art-historical canon, while in the early twentieth century poetry about the Venus focused more on the statue's erotic appeal.
+In the 19th century, paintings of the Venus often depicted statuettes of the figure, for instance in Honoré Daumier's The Connoisseur.
+19th-century artists also used the Venus as a model: Max Klinger based the Minerva in his Judgement of Paris on the Venus de Milo; Eugène Delacroix may have used it for Liberty Leading the People.